Tech Tips for Virtual Conference Panelists

-To be successful as a virtual event guest speaker or a virtual conference panelist, you need to be technologically self-sufficient.
-Because when you join a conference from a remote location such as your home or office, you play a very important role in the technical execution of the virtual event.
+To be successful as a virtual conference guest speaker or panelist, you need to be technologically self-sufficient.
+Because when you join a conference from your home or office, you play an important role in the technical execution of the virtual event.
 Follow these tech tips for virtual conference panelists and you’ll be able to focus on your message when it’s time to go live.

 Your internet connection is arguably the most important part of the entire broadcast.
 If it goes down, no one can see or hear your presentation.
 Professional production studios connect equipment to the internet with CAT5 or CAT6 cables to ensure the best and most reliable internet connection possible.
 You can purchase adapters and ethernet cables to mimic this in a home studio.
 You want to be able to plug directly into your router and not use-WiFi.